Paragraph 16.7

 Of the Second London Baptist Confession of Faith

-Works done by unregenerate men, although for the matter of them they may things which God commands, and of good use both to themselves and to others;1 yet because they proceed not from a heart purified by faith,2 nor are done in a right manner according to the Word,3 nor to a right end, the glory of God,4 they are therfore sinful, and cannot please God, nor make a man meet to receive the grace from God,5 and yet their neglect fo them is more sinful and displeasing to God.6
+Works done by unregenerate Men, although for the matter of them, they may be things which God commands, and of good Use, both to themselves and others; yet because they proceed not from a Heart purified by1 Faith, nor are done in a right manner according to the2 Word, nor to a right end the3 Glory of God, they are sinful, and cannot please God, nor make a Man meet to receive Grace from4 God; and yet their neglect of them is more sinful, and5 displeasing to God.6

 The Westminster Confession of Faith (1646)